GriffithsLab/griffithslab-website/content/people/index.md

 FuTe joined the WBMG in January, 2021.
 He completed his Master’s degree in clinical psychology at National Chung Cheng University and a full-time clinical internship at Taipei Veterans General Hospital in Taiwan.
 Following this, he became a clinical psychologist working with psychiatric patients, and also started incorporating machine learning algorithms and network theory for better characterization of psychiatric populations.
 As a full-time researcher, FuTe worked on projects that involved multimodal neuroimaging data (fMRI, MEG, DTI, DSI, and PET) and transcriptome analysis.
 To fulfill the journey with a more precise mechanistic predictive treatment approach for psychiatric patients, he now focuses more on simulation of neuropsychopathology and efficacy of neuromodulation (TMS, tFUS, and DBS), with a bit of expectation to investigate a moonshot emergence of artificial consciousness.

 Trivia about FuTe:
 FuTe grew up in the Penghu islands.
-He likes to swim as used to do it on a daily basis.
+He likes to swim as he used to do it on a daily basis.
 FuTe also enjoys hiking and photography.
-He is a self-described caffiene addict.
-It would be interesting to see who could go longer without caffiene ...
+He is a self-described caffeine addict.
+It would be interesting to see who could go longer without caffeine ...
 Sorenza or FuTe?

 ---